ant-media/Plugins/ZixiPlugin/README.md

 ZixiPlugins have REST Methods so start ZixiClient and ZixiFeeder.

 ### Start a ZixiClient
 1. Install your ZixiBroadcast to your instance.
-Please reach out to [Zixi](https://zixi.com) to have ZixiBroadcaster.
+Please reach out to [Zixi](https://zixi.com) to have ZixiBroadcaster and instructions.
-2. Create a INPUT stream in ZixiBroadcaster as
+2. Click INPUTs in ZixiBroadcaster and then Click `New Input`